louis-dotfiles/neovim/README.md

 ## Features

-Language server protocol (LSP): get errors and warning while you code, not when you compile or run your code.
+Langage server protocol (LSP): get errors and warning while you code, not when you compile or run your code.

 Editing support functions: